-The type of project or subdivision being undertaken, the Regional Standard for Water Services requirements, your Building Consent, or your Resource Consent conditions will guide you on the type of connection(s) you will need, such as separate or shared, provide fire servicing or approved stormwater discharge point.
+Depending on the type of project or subdivision being undertaken, the Regional Standard for Water Services requirements, your Building Consent, or your Resource Consent conditions will guide you on the type of connection(s) you will need.

 How do you know if there are capacity issues that may affect new connections to the network?

 Each section of the existing drinking water, wastewater and stormwater networks were designed and built to service expected levels of development and standards of the time they were built.

 In some areas demand on a network is now greater than the network was designed for or service levels have changed.
 The network you wish to connect or discharge to (or network downstream of this point) may have capacity constraints or issues that may affect your ability to make a direct connection.

 When considering new connections to the three waters networks you should contact the Wellington Water Land Development team for information regarding potential issues and requirements.

 Please email the Land Development Team at email@example.com with the following information: